natyrrr/NYC-Restaurant-Analysis/README.md

 -----------------------------------------------------------
 ### **Metrics Needed**
 In order to compare the effects of COVID-19 among the different socioeconomic neighborhoods of NYC we used the following metrics:
-1. A clear definition of various socioeconomic areas which we called hHigh, Low, and Medium income neighborhoods.
+1. A clear definition of various socioeconomic areas which we called High, Low, and Medium income neighborhoods.
 2. Datasets listing active restaurants in NYC prior to the COVID-19 shutdown and a list of post COVID openings in our pre-defined socioeconomic zones.
 3. Government assistance/loans received in each of the neighborhoods, correlating with re-openings.
 This would reveal the strength of recovery for each neighborhood.
 ### **Sources Utilized**